sourcegraph/handbook/content/handbook/editing/add-yourself-to-team-page.md

 ### New employees

-If you not a new manager, then proceed as normal.
+If you are not a new manager, then proceed as normal.
 The only different thing you need to do is add a `reports_to:` field that matches the `manager_role_slug` for your manager.
 For example, if you report to Jason Yavorska, his `manager_role_slug` is `product_director_code_graph`.
 So you'd add a row that looks like this:

 ```yaml
 your_name: